 terms A vector of term names.
-If it is set, the returned vector will be subsetted to the terms that have been set here.

-background A vector of terms.
+If it is set, the returned vector will be subsetted to the background A vector of terms.
 Then the lookup will only be applied in this set of terms.

 to Same format as the from argument.